blackTooth Laser Cutter and Engraver CO2 40W

 Fasten the other belt to the gantry using one #8 x 2 inch screw, nut and two washers.

 Assemble the Nozzle Bearing Plate.
 Attach the (2) #8 nut inserts to the back of the plate (when looking at the back of the plate, these holes will be just to the right of center).
-Loosely attach the Nozzle to the other side of the plate using (2) #8 x 1 inch screws.
+Loosely attach the Nozzle to the other side of the plate using (2) #8 x 1 inch screws (Note: You may need to use #8 washers to shim the nozzle away from the plate).
 Attach the (4) V-groove bearing assemblies to the plate.
 The v-groove bearing assemblies consist of 3/8 x 2 inch screws, 3/8 inch washers, 3/8 inch thin washers v-groove bearing and 3/8 inch nut.
 The v-groove bearing adjustment screws consist of 1/4 x 1-1/2 inch screws and cross dowels.

 For steps No. 35, 36, 37 and 38: Insert the belt into the Nozzle Bearing Plate, and insert the (2) #8 washers and (2) #8 x 1-1/2 inch screws to loosely hold the belt into place.
 Be sure that the X-axis idler bearing assembly is set to the farthest position to the right in its slot.
 Temporarily remove the nut and large washer from the bearing assembly.
 With the Nozzle Bearing Plate held up to the X-axis rails by hand (but the bearings not actually being on the rails), wrap the belt around the idler bearing assembly and the drive sprocket on the X-axis motor.
 Carefully pull the belt tight.
 Slide the belt off the idler bearing and secure the belt to the Nozzle Bearing Plate by attaching a #8 washer and nut to each of the #8 x 1-1/2 inch screws.